Smart village: Smart villages in Europe

-The concept of smart villages has been discussed in the European context, for example with regards to some communities in Czech Republic, Montenegro and Poland.
+The concept of smart villages has been discussed in the European context with regards to isolated communities in the Czech Republic, Montenegro and Poland.

-For example, some offshoots of the European Youth Parliament are going to debate the topic as a part of a debate on regional development.
+In 2022, an offshoot of the European Youth Parliament discussed the topic as part of a debate on regional development.

 In Germany, a project called SMARTinfeld won the Land of Ideas award in the Smart Communities category in 2023.
-By using LoRaWAN IoT technology, the village of Martinfeld behind the project has made many typical smart city applications suitable for a smart village.
-The use of LoRaWAN is justified by the fact that the technology has an enormous range and is very easy to set up.
-For example, a local weather station park and the monitoring of several environmental data such as the temperature of the road surface, the level of the local water or the temperature on the mountain could be made transparent.
+By using LoRa technology and the internet of things, the German village of Martinfeld has made many typical smart city applications suitable for a smart village.
+The use of LoRa is justified by its large range and ease of use.
+For example, a local weather station park can use the technology to monitor several different environmental metrics, such as the temperature of the road surface, the local water level, or the temperature fluctuations in nearby mountains.